Get insider access

 Build Quality

-The Jabra Elite 3's build quality is good.
-They're mostly made of plastic and feel sturdy enough to survive a couple of accidental drops or falls without too much issue.
+They have a good build quality.
+They're mostly plastic and feel sturdy enough to survive accidental drops or falls without too much issue.
 They're also rated IP55 for protection against dust and direct water exposure.
-However, the carrying case's lid can wiggle a bit once it's closed.
+However, the carrying case's lid can wiggle once it's closed.

 7.5